Best places to visit in Nainital : Nainital Travel Guide

 Jim Corbett National Park | corbettparkonline.com

-Located in Uttarakhand, this national park is the oldest in India and a popular destination for nature lovers.
+Located in Uttarakhand, this national park is the oldest in India and a popular destination in top places to visit in nainital with family.
 There are roughly 70 kilometers between Nainital and Jim Corbett National Park.
 It presents a unique chance to experience the beauty of nature up close.
 It is home to various flora and fauna, including the Bengal tiger.

 10. Mukteshwar: